Oli-C/WeatherSonification/README.md

 # Weather Sonification for ARM

-Design of a Weather Sonification Product for the 'Design, Construction and Test' Module - ElecEng, University of York, Year 2.
+Design of a Weather Sonification Product for the 'Design, Construction and Test' Module - ElecEng, University of York.

 Coded in uVision for the STM32F407VG micro-controller processor unit.